 Good old Harry Truman could have been correct when he observed, "My choice early in life was either to be a piano player in a whorehouse or a politician.
 And to tell the truth, there's hardly any difference.
 I, for one, believe the piano player job to be much more honorable than current politicians."

-The quote that opens this piece comes from President Truman’s Special Message to the Congress on the Internal Security of the United States, delivered on
+The quote that opens this piece comes from President Truman's Special Message to the Congress on the Internal Security of the United States, delivered on 8 August 1950, in which he spoke out against the implementation of laws curbing expressions of dissent as a means of combating subversion:

 [T]here are some people who wish us to enact laws which would seriously damage the right of free speech and which could be used not only against subversive groups but against other groups engaged in political or other activities which were not generally popular.
 Such measures would not only infringe on the Bill of Rights and the basic liberties of our people; they would also undermine the very internal security they seek to protect.